 Site visits may reveal access points or non-target animal risks.
 Use an animal movement indicator to ensure that the resident animal(s) are no longer using the structure or burrow.
 Movement indicators can be crumpled newspaper wedged in the opening, criss-crossed duct tape, or sticks across the hole.
 Monitor the burrow entrance and your movement indicators for a minimum of three days of good weather before securing the burrow permanently.
-Bat counts around a structure at dusk can help you determine entry points and animal numbers.
+Bat watches around a structure at dusk can help you determine entry points and animal numbers.
 Use game cameras for monitoring bats or birds using openings in a building.
-Use flour as a tracking powder to determine areas with rodent activity.
+Use flour as a tracking powder to identify areas with rodent activity.
 (Note: flour if left for weeks will attract insects).

 The goal is to solve a specific problem, not remove all the animals in an area.
 People should accept the difference between a raccoon living in an attic and a raccoon walking through the backyard.

 Reduce the number of animals by control methods such as trapping, shooting or the use of toxicants (if legal).
 Such actions typically lead to a rapid decrease in the population to a level in which they, or their associated damage, can be tolerated or eliminated.
 Lethal control alone, however, often fails to reduce long-term damage.
-If suitable habitat and food resources remain available, populations may rebound quickly.
+If suitable habitat and food resources remain available, populations will rebound, sometimes very quickly.
 Well-fed animals often have larger litters and greater success in raising young to maturity.
 Population reduction sometimes fails because new animals move into a vacant area.
 For example, the WCO may have successfully removed voles from one property at a given time.
 However, the landowner did not understand that other voles would quickly move in from neighboring properties, and soon occupy the habitat previously used by the voles you removed.
 Some pest problems (such as those with highly mobile animals like deer or Canada geese) need to be managed by multiple property owners to provide a lasting solution to the problem.
-Species such as Canada geese or deer are best managed at the community level.

 Specialized methods (e.g., fertility control, biological controls, guard animals, raptors, etc.).
 Owl boxes are used in Idaho to reduce meadow vole populations (Utilizing Barn Owl Boxes for Management of Vole Populations, University of Idaho).
 Guard dogs may be used to protect livestock from coyotes.
-Egg oiling may reduce reproduction of Canada geese with the appropriate federal and state permits.
+Egg oiling will reduce reproduction of Canada geese but you will need the appropriate federal and state permits to implement this technique.

 Use safe methods: Just because a technique or method works does not mean it should be used.
 For example, mixing strychnine with cat food or putting out a bowl of radiator antifreeze may effectively kill opossums and raccoons.
 These techniques, however, are irresponsible and illegal.
 Poisoning non-target animals results in unnecessary suffering.
 Use only the most appropriate, practical, legal, and species-specific methods for resolving the problem.

-Follow all local, state, and federal laws: Most states have strict wildlife laws and regulations (Link to Laws Concerning wildlife).
+Follow all local, state, and federal laws: Most states have strict wildlife laws and regulations (See Laws Concerning Wildlife Management).
 If there are no permitting requirements for WCOs, there are still hunting and trapping laws.
 The landowner must have a valid nuisance complaint for WCOs to take wildlife.
 WCOs also must follow government laws and regulations.
 Suppose a client requests something beyond what you know to be legal, ethical, or safe.
 In that case, you should suggest more reasonable alternatives or consider declining the job.